pokernook/graphql/README.md

 - Checkout a topic branch from the relevant branch (i.e. `main`), and merge back against that branch.

-- If you add a new model to the Prisma schema, be sure to also add the relevant database migration and seed.
+- If you add or change a model in the Prisma schema, be sure to also add the relevant database migration and seed.